 The rate of interest gets locked in for the CD term.
 Even if there are too much market fluctuations, then also the CD rates are never variable, until it is time for withdrawal or rollover.
 Stability along with low risk is CD’s selling points.
 Thus it makes potentially beneficial variability unavailable on the basis of the financial climate.

 If you have a savings account, then your money will be easily accessible during any financial emergency or any change in your spending priority.
 But with CDs, you will never be able to withdraw your money whenever you wish.
 If you do, you need to pay a penalty.
 Most of the banks will be charging you some of the accrued interest.
-It may also be part of the original investment, if you make up your mind to withdraw early.
-Such penalties mean a loss of interest or may be loss of the original investment.
+It may also be part of the original investment if you make up your mind to withdraw early.
+Such penalties mean a loss of interest or may be a loss of the original investment.

 Miss Other Investment Opportunities:

 Your money will be tied up if you invest in a CD.
 So you would not be able to transfer it to any other financial product even if it will give you a higher return during the change of interest rates.
 Since you are locked in you will not be losing anything but you will not be able to either increase the interest margin.